AronSchulman/DTI-abstract-classifier/README.md

 To classify your texts, follow these steps:

 1. Provide a single .csv file with your texts to be classified as input.
-The first line of the file should be titled "text".
+The first line of the file should be the title, "text".
 See `example_input.csv` for reference.
 2. Specify the relevant classification categories in the `user_prediction_config.json` file.
 Also specify the name of the input file and the save path.
 3. Navigate to the `src/` directory, then on the command line run `python make_predictions.py`.